andrasq/node-microrest/MANUAL.md

     const Router = require('microrest/router');
     const router = new Router();

-`router` is a full-featured middleware router.
+`router` is a full-featured middleware engine:  it routes and runs middleware steps, with hooks to customize routing and error handling.

 ### new Router( [options] )